ramadhan-zain/Ruangguru_SEIT-TechnicalAssessment/README.md

 In order to utilise this project you need to have the following installed locally:

-* Chrome and Chromedriver (UI tests use Chrome by default, can be changed in config)
+* Chrome and Chromedriver (UI tests uses Chrome by default, can be changed in config)
 * Python 3
+* optional: Firefox and GeckoDriver

-to install dependencies that are listed on the `requirement.txt`
+to install dependencies that are listed on the `requirements.txt`

 `pip install -r requirements.txt`

+For the UI testing, the website url that is used is `https://skillacademy.com/` while the API endpoint takes place on `https://skillacademy.com/skillacademy/discovery/search`

+## Usage

+The project is broken into separate modules for UI and API testing.
+Each of these modules can be utilised independently of the others using following codes on cmd.

+To run all modules, navigate to to the `root` directory and run:

+`pytest -v -s`

+To run UI tests only on the skillacademy website, run:

+`pytest TestCases\test_search.py -v -s`

+To run API tests only, run:

+`pytest TestCases\test_api.py -v -s`

+If the virtual environment will be used, first activate the `venv`:

+`venv\Scripts\activate`

+and install the requirements by the `venv`